cfree14/forage_fish/README.md

 Free CM, Jensen OP, Hilborn R (in press) Evaluating impacts of forage fish abundance on marine predators.
 In press at _Conservation Biology_.

-This paper was supported by funding from the [[Science Center for Marine Fisheries]](https://scemfis.org/).
+This paper was supported by funding from the [Science Center for Marine Fisheries](https://scemfis.org/).

 ### Repository structure